 What Is Evaluation & Assessment?

-Psychological evaluations/ Testing provides a variety of important information including:
+Psychological evaluation assessment / Testing provides a variety of important information including:

 - Diagnostic information (e.g. Do I have an emotional condition, learning disability or Attention Deficit?)